Symplectification of Rank 2 Distributions, Normal Cartan Connections, and Cartan Prolongations: The Symplectification Procedure

-In the case that $D$ is of maximal class, $\mathcal{R}_D$ is open and dense in the space $\mathcal{M}$ of pointed regular abnormal extremal trajectories.
+In the case that $D$ has $5$-dimensional cube, $\mathcal{R}_D$ is open and dense in the space $\mathcal{M}$ of pointed regular abnormal extremal trajectories.
 We shall construct the {\it symplectification} $\Symp(D)$ of $D$ to be a rank 2 distribution on the manifold $\mathcal{R}_D$, which has dimension $2n-4$.